dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_admin.rst

             |set-default-to-unlimited-access|

-            For more information,
+            For more information, see the :ref:`admin_solver_time_default_all`
-            see the :ref:`admin_solver_time_default_all` section.
+            section.

     *   -   **Project Allocation Summary** (time-based projects only)
         -   The information in this section aggregates key information for the active records in the project.

-.. _allowed_email_addresses:
+.. _admin_allowed_email_addresses:

 Changing the Allowed Email Addresses for Members
 ------------------------------------------------